KristianSv/dexcom-win-widget/docs/USER_GUIDE.md

 **Solutions**:
 1. Check that your Dexcom sensor is working (look at your phone app)
 2. Make sure you have recent readings (within the last few hours)
-3. Verify Dexcom Share is still enabled
+3. Verify Dexcom Share is still enabled in your Dexcom app
 4. Try the "Refresh" option in the right-click menu

 ### Widget Disappeared